Monthly Archives: February 2025

-Feature image: The site of the Wilson family home in Hawthorne, California, where Brian Wilson composed Don’t Worry Baby with lyrics by then-collaborator Roger Christian, a DJ at KFWB in L.A., over the course of a couple days in 1963.
-The home where Brian, Dennis and Carl Wilson grew up with their parents Murray and Audree Wilson, and where they honed their musical skills and formed the Beach Boys with cousin Mike Love and friend Al Jardine in 1961, was lost to development in the name of progress (a new highway).
-Similarly, in February 1964, the Beach Boys, who had the no. 1 single of 1963 (Surfin’ U.S.A.), overnight had to rethink the direction of their opus in the wake of the Beatles and British Invasion that forever changed the trajectory of rock and roll and the recording industry in the 1960s and beyond.
-“Beach Boys Landmark – Plano general I” by tkksummers is licensed under CC BY-SA 2.0.
+Feature image: The site of the Wilson family home in Hawthorne, California, where Brian Wilson composed Don’t Worry Baby with lyrics by Roger Christian (a DJ at KFWB in L.A.) ver the course of a couple days in late 1963 or early 1964.
+The family home where Brian, Dennis and Carl Wilson grew up with their parents Murray and Audree Wilson is where they honed their musical skills and formed the Beach Boys with cousin Mike Love and friend Al Jardine in 1961.
+The house along with much of the neighborhood was lost to development (a new highway) in the 1980’s.
+Thoogh the Beach Boys had the no. 1 single of 1963 (Surfin’ U.S.A.) they had to rethink the direction of their music literally overnight following the Beatles’ first appearance on The Ed Sullivan Show on February 9, 1964.
+The broadcast drew an estimated 73 million viewers, around 60% of all television sets in the nation, and ushered in the British Invasion that changed rock and roll and the recording industry with it forever.
+PHOTO: “Beach Boys Landmark – Plano general I” by tkksummers is licensed under CC BY-SA 2.0.

 As stated by film production expert Eve Light Honathaner in The Complete Film Production Handbook (Focal Press, 2001, p.
 211.):